bobdub/swarm-space/docs/Sorce-of-Truth.md

 Flux-aware, adaptive, and privacy-preserving operations

 > It serves as the canonical reference for developers, contributors, and AI agents, guiding the network’s ongoing evolution and user-centric growth.
-If this document foes not outline or solve a conflict or confustion take the most user-forward, decentriled path.
+If this document does not outline or solve a conflict or confustion take the most user-forward, decentriled path.